Welfare FAQ

 • What if I have been Sexually Assaulted?

-If you have been sexually assaulted, please contact the Police (999) or the Welfare Service.
+If you have been sexually assaulted, please get in touch with the Police (999) or the Welfare Service.
 We are located on the 1st Floor.
-We will be more than happy to advise/support you and signpost you the relevant services and get you other support such as reasonable adjustments, hardship fund, laptop loan, academic mentor, extension, buddy scheme & DSA whilst you’re learning at Mont Rose College.
+We will be more than happy to advise/support you, signpost you the relevant services, and get you other support such as reasonable adjustments, hardship fund, laptop loan, academic mentor, extension, buddy scheme & DSA whilst you’re learning at Mont Rose College.
 You may also wish to look at the various support available for you on the following websites:

 • What if I am Pregnant?

-If you are pregnant, please contact your GP, Mid-Wife, 999 (if having any health issues related to your pregnancy) or the Welfare Service.
-We are located on the 1st Floor.
-We will be more than happy to advise/support you and signpost you the relevant services and get you other support such as taking a break from your Course, an academic plan pre/post pregnancy, reasonable adjustments, hardship fund, laptop loan, academic mentor, extension, buddy scheme & DSA whilst you’re learning at Mont Rose College.
+If you are pregnant, Please see us in the welfare office on the 1st Floor of Mont Rose House.
+We understand that Pregnancy is a life-changing event.
+We will be more than happy to advise/support you and signpost you to the relevant services and get you other support such as taking a break from your course, an academic plan pre/post pregnancy, reasonable adjustments, hardship fund, laptop loan, academic mentor, extension, buddy scheme & DSA while you’re learning at Mont Rose College.
 You may also wish to look at the various support available for you on the following websites:

 • Parents Learning Allowance